Adekoreday/OAuth/readme.md

 cd ./OAuth.AuthServer
 ```

-Aupdate the appSetting.json according to the appSetting.sample.json with the
+Update the appSetting.json according to the appSetting.sample.json with the
 .pfx path and password
 - Start the authentication server